openeyes/oe_installer/README.md

+# DEPREACATED
+It is recommended to use docker (https://github.com/openeyes/docker) or to use the install-system.sh and install-oe.sh located at https://github.com/openeyes/OpenEyes/tree/master/protected/scripts

+This repo is still useful for installing OLD v1 and 2 versions of openeyes

 # OpenEyes Installation Guide

 This repository should be the only one checked out when building a new OpenEyes machine instance.